jhnwu3/BioNetGMMFit/README.md

         ./CyGMM > out.txt

 4. All output (final estimate of rate constants) is recorded in **out.txt** .
-For command line options, do
+For command line options to be able to feed configuration files, please see

          ./CyGMM -h